 \subsection{Procedure}

 All participants completed the study online via \textit{Prolific}, using a web browser on a desktop or laptop computer.
 Mobile devices were not permitted.
+In addition, our task explicitly asked participants to use the AI chat within our experimental software (\withAI) or to solve the task on their own (\noAI).
+We found no differences between the conditions in the number of ``focus lost'' events over time or other suspicious activity.
+This indicates that participants generally adhered to these instructions.

 Participants first read an online information sheet and consent form, and if they agreed continued to Phase 1.
 On average, participants required 74.7 minutes (SD 30.9 minutes) for Phase 1 and 32.8 minutes (SD 16.6 minutes) for Phase 2.
 After completing Phase 1, they started Phase 2 after 6 days and 5 hours (SD 8 hours 46 minutes) on average.